 Dominic is a mechanical engineer and the Director of a multi-disciplinary engineering firm in Sydney, Australia.

 Melanie is the Director of Ramaley Media, a specialised media company promoting STEM.
-She is the Producer of Engineers Australia’s podcast, Engineering Heroes and is the project manager at The Warren Centre for Advanced Engineering, within the University of Sydney.
+She is the Producer of Engineers Australia’s podcast, Engineering Leaders and is the project manager at The Warren Centre for Advanced Engineering, within the University of Sydney.

 This is a “close” copy of the words that were spoken during Ming-Ming’s interview

 Welcome to the WFEO’s podcast, Engineering Heroes.
 This is season 2, especially made to promote World Engineering Day, engineering for a healthy planet.